 Spelling - Each Monday the students will complete a pretest on a list of 20 words; after studying the list during the week using the spelling workbook and additional tools, they take a final test on Friday.
 Later in the year, this list will increase to 25 required spelling words

 Social Studies - Our focus is on Minnesota history, geography, and government for the entire year.
-A large component of our study is the Minnesota trip book.
+A large component of our study is the Minnesota trip presentation.
 A field trip to the state capitol culminates our study.